 6. We’ve drawn national attention and recognition for the amazing quality of the print edition of Tikkun.
 We’ve reported on the exciting new frameworks and projects that could lead us toward opening our borders, ending deportation, ending mass incarceration, ending predatory cycles of debt, and rethinking the relation between identity politics and class struggle.
 And we’ve opened readers’ eyes to some radical ideas and interfaith discussions about God (not the “big man in heaven”).
 Our publisher (Duke University Press) doesn’t allow us to share the full versions of these articles freely online, so to get them you have to sign up for a print or online subscription (which is free with membership in the NSP).

 7. We’ve been in the forefront of showing what a real solution to the Israel/Palestine struggle could look like.
 I was honored to have my article on how I am mourning for an Israel that seems to be murdering Judaism and Jewish values picked up by Salon.com and by CNN, which gave me a solid interview seen by millions of people around the world.
 Our prophetic and provocative High Holiday supplement (“For Our Sins”) was reprinted on “The Daily Beast” and read by millions of young people around the world.
-Many Jews, Christians, Buddhists, Hindus, and Muslims have responded warmly, saying the love-oriented Judaism I’ve advocated has given them new hope.
+Many people from a variety of faiths have responded warmly, saying that the love-oriented Judaism I’ve advocated has given them new hope.
 We understand that to be pro-Israel one must be pro-Palestine and to be pro-Palestine one must also be pro-Israel because there will be no sustainable solution that doesn’t meet the needs for security, justice, and respect of both peoples.
-And while Tikkun emerged from the Jewish world, if you look at the magazine you’ll see that we are also deeply interfaith (and secular humanist welcoming), and that we present some of the most cutting edge ideas in American politics (for example our forthcoming issues calling for the abolition of debt, just as we’ve called for a phasing out of national borders and a comprehensive global project to save the environment).
-The narrow pragmatism of the Democrats has not led to inspiring the growth of a liberal and progressive consciousness in America–what is needed is precisely the visionary and prophetic voices that we promote in Tikkun and in the NSP!!
+And while Tikkun emerged from the Jewish world, if you look at the magazine you’ll see that we are also deeply interfaith (and welcoming of secular humanists), and that we present some of the most cutting edge ideas in American politics (for example our forthcoming issues calling for the abolition of debt, just as we’ve called for a phasing out of national borders and a comprehensive global project to save the environment).
+The narrow pragmatism of the Democrats has not led to inspiring the growth of a liberal and progressive consciousness in America–what is needed is precisely the visionary and prophetic voices that we promote in Tikkun and in the NSP!

 8. And of course, we continue to promote and champion our Domestic and Global Marshall Plan and our Environmental and Social Responsibility Amendment to the U.S. Constitution.
 Our petition for the amendment received thousands of signatures on MoveOn.org and was discussed widely at the Great Climate March.